bradwestfall/ReptileForms/README.md

 form.customValidation('validateTerms', function(formField) {
 	// Notice that the first parameter we will give you (formField) is a jQuery
 	// object referencing the .field node of your custom field.

+	// Here is where you will conduct your custom field's validation.
+If you found
+	// an error, log it with:
+	this.addError('Title', 'Error Message');

+	// Always return a value, the value must be the custom field's value if any return true;
 });
 ```